A Low-rank Method for Parameter-dependent Fluid-structure Interaction Discretizations With Hyperelasticity: Discretization and solution of the matrix-Newton iteration

 For the sake of readability, we restrict to the case of a parameter-dependent discretization with respect to two parameters.
 In \cref{chap_extension_further1}, we explain how to extend the resulting method to further parameters.
-The parameters of interest are the $m_1 \in \mathbb{N}$ shear moduli
+The parameters of interest are the $m_1 \in \mathbb{N}$ shear moduli and the $m_2 \in \mathbb{N}$ kinematic fluid viscosities